 Quell is a wearable device for relief of chronic intractable pain, such as nerve pain due to diabetes and lower back problems.
 It incorporates our OptiTherapy technology, a collection of proprietary approaches designed to optimize the clinical efficacy of nerve stimulation.
 These include high power electrical stimulation hardware with precise control, algorithms that automatically determine therapeutic stimulation intensity and compensate for nerve desensitization, and automated detection of user sleep and appropriate adjustment of stimulation level.
 Quell is comprised of (1) an electronic device carried in a neoprene band that is worn on the upper calf and (2) an electrode that attaches to the device and is the interface between the device and the skin.
 The device is lightweight and can be worn during the day while active, and at night while sleeping.
-It has been cleared by the FDA for treatment of chronic intractable pain and is available OTC.
+It has been cleared by the FDA for treatment of chronic intractable pain and will be available OTC.
 Users of the device have the option of using their smartphones to control pain therapy and to track sleep and therapy parameters.
 The device was made commercially available in June 2015.
 In an independent post-market clinical study of Quell initiated by NeuroMetrix, 81% of subjects reported an improvement in management of their chronic pain and health, and 67% reported a reduction in their use of pain medications.
 To encourage persons with chronic pain to try Quell, we offer a 60-day trial period during which the product can be returned for a full refund.
-To date, product returns have averaged 28%.
 We estimate, over time, we will see product returns in the range of 20% to 25%, as indicated by the results of the post-market clinical study.
-The addressable market opportunity for Quell in the

-United States is estimated to be 19 million chronic pain sufferers.
-Quell is available via e-commerce on our product website (quellrelief.com) and on Amazon, via direct response television including QVC, via retail merchandisers including Target, CVS and Walgreens, and via select health care professionals.

-Distribution is supported by television promotion designed to expand product awareness.
-Following commercial launch through the third quarter of 2016 approximately 45,000 devices and accessories were shipped to customers with a total invoiced value of \$10.2 million prior to the impact of product returns.
+Quell is currently available via e-commerce on our product website (quellrelief.com) and on Amazon, via direct response television including QVC, via specialty catalogs, and via select health care professionals.
+Recently we initiated retail distribution in Target stores and Quell was made available in select chain drug stores starting in the second quarter of 2016.
+The retail distribution initiative is supported by television promotion designed to expand product awareness.
+Following commercial launch through the first quarter of 2016 approximately 22,000 devices and accessories were shipped to consumers with a total invoiced value of \$4.8 million prior to the impact of product returns.